Graduate School Commencement Information

 Tassel should be placed on left side of mortarboard.

 Mortarboard should be worn squarely on top of the head, board parallel to the floor; not cocked to the sides, forward or back.
 Men should remove mortarboards during the national anthem and during hooding (doctoral and terminal degree candidates).

 - Master’s candidates: Wear hoods during the ceremony.
 Marshals will be available to assist you with the proper manner to wear a hood.

 - Doctoral and terminal degree candidates: You will carry the hood during the procession and give it to your hooding professor(s) prior to hooding.

-Students should plan to arrive at Bramlage no later than noon.
+Students should plan to arrive at Bramlage at noon.
 Upon arrival, please report to the southwest concourse near section 25/26.
 All students and hooding professors must be in their designed place in line by 12:40 p.m.
 The processional down the stairs into the tunnel will begin promptly at 12:50 p.m.